dikortis/LetsTalkETC/Episodes/Episode_6.md

-say there's a business that's an actual monopoly all it really just means is that they are doing something way better than anybody else um is this absent are you okay i'm seeing a regulation idea i'm saying absent something that actually keeps them at a competitive
+say there's a business that's an actual monopoly all it really just means is that they are doing something way better than anybody else is this absent are you okay i'm seeing a regulation idea i'm saying absent something that actually keeps them at a competitive